 - Someone who doesn’t have any skills or expertise to leverage off.

 - Someone who has a love or interest in a specific niche.

-How much can you earn with a marketplace?
+How much can you earn with dropshipping?

 Commissions can either transact via your website, where you set the percentage, the norm is 10% – 30%.
 While you are new, and have no real value to demonstrate yet, that is going to be closer to 10%.
 The key here is to build your value (traffic and eyes on pages and page views) whilst also building your halo effect (positive impressions of a person, company, brand or product) because when you combine both, you can yield higher percentages towards 30%.
-Until you have this, you have to start small and play the long term game to systematically build.
+Until you have this, you have to start small and play the long-term game to systematically build.

 As I teach all my clients and include in my e-course, it is important to understand the law of conversions, I have also chatted about this many times in my Facebook Group, Remarkable Business Mums.

 So the law of conversions is, if you are attracting 10,000 visitors to your website per month and have a conversion rate of 2%, you should be selling 200 products, which is $2000 per month @ $10 profit per product.